jdang06-beep/INST326-Team/README.md

 Each person tested their own functions and then another teammate’s functions to make sure results were accurate.
 We also made small example scripts in the `examples/` folder to show how our functions could be used in real situations.

+## UPDATED DOCUMENTATION PROJECT 2
+For this portion of the project, our team focused on transforming our Project 1 function library into an object-oriented system by designing and implementing core classes.
+We successfully created the MediaItem class, along with supporting classes like Reviewer, Review, Catalog, and RecommendationEngine, each with proper encapsulation, validation, and documentation.
+The team collaborated using feature branches, pull requests, and peer reviews to ensure code quality and maintainability.
+Integration with our existing Project 1 functions allowed methods like title normalization, similarity computation, and tag-based recommendations to work seamlessly.
+Overall, this phase strengthened our understanding of OOP principles and set a solid foundation for future subclassing and polymorphism in Project 3.
 Documentation included:
 - **Function names and what they do**
 - **Input and output examples**